The Lazy EZ loop is a popular part of the "Brand

 Southbound on EZ, we hug the edge of a

 ridge.
 Across the valley are the Wingate sandstone cliffs of the Gemini

-outcrops are mellow enough for beginners to practice their get-yer-butt-off-the-saddle
+outcrops are mellow enough for beginners to bump across with butt firmly

 skills.
-I don't remember any areas that should make kids or Moms nervous.
+I don't remember any areas that should make kids or their Moms nervous.